digitaltrails/vdu_controls/Lux-metering.md

 crw-rw---- 1 root dialout 188, 0 Apr  7 07:32 /dev/ttyUSB0
 ```

-The above example is from my OpenSUSE system, the required group is ``dialout``.
-So I'd need to do:
+The above example is from my OpenSUSE system, which assigns
+these devices to the `dialout` group.
+In my case, I'd needed to do:

 ```
 sudo usermod --append --groups dialout michael
 ```

-Note this would grant access to all ``dialout`` devices (all ttys and modems) - you
+This grants access to all ``dialout`` devices (all ttys and modems) - which
-have to comfortable with that.
-After making any access changes, you will
+may have other security implications.
+After adding a user to a group,
-have to re-login so that the entire desktop session will pick up the changes.
+the user will have to re-login - it's the easiest way to ensure the
+whole desktop session hierarchy takes on the change.

 Once the sketch is running and the permissions have been set up, the tty
 feed can be directly read by ``vdu_controls``, just configure the correct